NairArjunWD/denarius/README.md

 # Denarius

 This is a stock ticker that checks the current stock when you input the stock name.
+It uses a finance api from RapidAPI and uses the unirest gem to connect it with rails.

 To Do: